“Clean beauty” is a trending term you’ve likely heard, but what exactly does it mean?

 In the US, it’s the consumer’s responsibility to make conscious choices for themselves.
 Though California Senator Dianne Feinstein recently introduced a bill that would require companies to submit cosmetic ingredient statements to the FDA, we are still behind other countries like Japan, Canada, the UK, and Europe, which have banned hundreds of ingredients that may pose health risks.

 Many of these substances that are banned in other countries are found frequently in the lotions, shampoos, and sunscreen that we use daily in the US.
-Ingredients like sulfates, parabens, and phthalates that may potentially cause harmful health effects.
+This includes ingredients like sulfates, parabens, and phthalates that may potentially cause harmful health effects.

 With general uncertainty surrounding these ingredients, people are looking to brands to help navigate what’s in the beauty products they use.